Last updated: 25 September 2020 at 4.50pm

 Fake news about health may give you the wrong advice about how best to manage your health and wellbeing.
 If you take false information as fact, it may mislead you into making the wrong decisions.
 It can also cause unnecessary worry and confusion.

-During the coronavirus pandemic, it may change your behaviour and attitudes towards:
+During the COVID-19 pandemic, it may change your behaviour and attitudes towards:

 - the virus